DPDK/dpdk/doc/guides/sample_app_ug/kernel_nic_interface.rst

 Refer to *DPDK Getting Started Guide* for general information on running applications and the Environment Abstraction Layer (EAL) options.

-The -c coremask parameter of the EAL options should include the lcores indicated by the lcore_rx and lcore_tx, but does not need to include lcores indicated by lcore_kthread as they are used to pin the kernel thread on.
+The -c coremask or -l corelist parameter of the EAL options should include the lcores indicated by the lcore_rx and lcore_tx, but does not need to include lcores indicated by lcore_kthread as they are used to pin the kernel thread on.
 The -p PORTMASK parameter should include the ports indicated by the port in --config, neither more nor less.